-You might be staggered to read that that Gallup periodically measures employment engagement at around 30 - 35%, meaning that 65 -70 % of employees are either partially engaged in their work, or not at all.
+You might be staggered to read that that Gallup periodically measures employment engagement at around 10-15%—meaning that 85-90% of employees are either partially engaged in their work, or not engaged at all.

-Today's generation of young workers has grown up with smartphones and tablets: they are accustomed to video communication.
-This has created a demand for video devices in the workplace.
-Video is the perfect communication channel through which you can instill a sense of belonging, develop a company culture for your employees to feel comfortable in, and drive home key corporate messages.
+Today's generation is accustomed to video communication, creating a demand for video devices in the workplace.
+Video is the perfect communication channel through which you can instill a sense of belonging, develop a company culture for your employees, and drive home key corporate messages.
 It should be included as a vital component of your Internal Communications Strategy.

 What makes video communication so effective is that inherently it’s a social tool.
 Video can either be broadcast live, or you can have video-on-demand.
 Either way, it’s visual.
-Expressions and body language can be conveyed, giving it an exponential advantage over simple email text or audible-only phone calls.
-This helps bring your company together, fostering relationships between management and their employees, especially where some might be located remotely.
+Expressions and body language can be conveyed, giving it an exponential advantage over simple email, text, or phone call communication.
+Video helps bring your company together, fostering relationships between management and employees, especially where some might be located remotely.

-Video is an excellent means of inspiring your employees and communicating quick and accurate information, perhaps, if needed, in a crisis.
-Video can be shared easily with your employees, who can also post general comments, feedback or questions.
+Video is an excellent means of inspiring your employees and communicating quick, accurate information and can be shared easily with your employees, who can also post general comments, feedback, or questions.
 In fact, the mobile convenience and portability of smartphones and tablets empower your employees, in turn ramping up their engagement.

-Video communication also empowers your management by allowing it to convey regular key messages to staff regarding your company vision and culture.
+Video communication also empowers your management by allowing them to convey regular key messages to staff regarding your company vision and culture.